-The EPC Contractor, Ansteel-CapitalAsia Global Engineering Inc., is a JV company of Ansteel Group Engineering Technology Development Company Ltd and CapitalAsia Consulting (Canada) Inc. The Ansteel Group is based in Liaoning Province in northern China and is that country's largest iron ore miner and third largest steel maker, with a production capacity exceeding 38 million tons of raw steel and pig iron.
-Ansteel's steel unit is focused on products such as hot and cold rolled and galvanized steel sheets, color coating plates, silicon steel, wire rods, steel pipes, and large steel products widely used in automobile manufacturing, construction, ship-building, home electrical appliances, and in the manufacture of railways, pipelines, bridges, and power plants.
-The company operates several large iron ore mines and more than a dozen steel-rolling and steel production plants worldwide.
+Ansteel-CapitalAsia Global Engineering Inc. is a JV company of Ansteel Group Engineering Technology Development Company Ltd and CapitalAsia Consulting (Canada) Inc. The Ansteel Group is based in Liaoning Province in northern China and is that country's largest iron ore miner and third largest steel maker, with an annual production capacity exceeding 38 million tons of raw steel and pig iron.
+The Ansteel Group operates several large iron ore mines and more than a dozen steel-rolling and steel production plants worldwide.
 Ansteel exports its products to over 30 countries including the USA, UK, Japan, and Australia, and is listed on the Hong Kong and Shenzen Stock Exchanges.
-In 2015 Ansteel was ranked number 451 on Fortune's Global 500 List.
+In 2015 the Ansteel Group was ranked number 451 on Fortune's Global 500 List.